ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 this example, the IP proxying client is attached to the branch office network 192.0.2.0/24, and the IP proxy is attached to the corporate network 203.0.113.0/24.
-There are legacy clients on the branch office network that only allow maintenance requests from machines on their subnet, so the IP Proxy is provisioned with an IP address from that subnet.
+There are legacy clients on the branch office network that only allow maintenance requests from machines on their subnet, so the IP proxy is provisioned with an IP address from that subnet.

 ~~~ aasvg